raulbuta28/startjuris/backend/readmedash.md

 - CodeEditor now renders the entire code hierarchy expanded using headings instead of collapsible `<details>` elements.
 Articles are listed directly without virtualization so the full text is visible.

+## Display fix
+- Removed the raw text preview from CodeEditor to avoid duplicate article content.